-Both the Input Capture pin (ICP1) and the Analog Comparator output (ACO) inputs are sampled using the same technique as for the T1 pin (Figure 13-1 on page 103).
+The Input Capture pin (ICP1) input is sampled using the same technique as for the T1 pin (Figure 12-4 on page 88).
 The edge detector is also identical.
 However, when the noise canceler is enabled, additional logic is inserted before the edge detector, which increases the delay by four system clock cycles.
-Note that the input of the noise canceler and edge detector is always enabled unless the Timer/Counter is set in a Waveform Generation mode that uses ICR1 to define TOP.

-An Input Capture can be triggered by software by controlling the port of the ICP1 pin.
+An Input Capture can also be triggered by software by controlling the port of the ICP1 pin.